 Material liability – what am I liable for?

-The employee is liable for damage caused to the employer only to a limited extent.
-The damage must always be caused culpably and in connection with the performance of work.
+The employee is only liable for damages caused to the employer to a limited extent.
+It must always be damage caused culpably and in connection with work-related acts.

-For example, if an employee inadvertently knocks over an important fibre-optic cable on a construction site, his employer must pay the full amount of damages and any lost profits to the victim.
+For example, if an employee inadvertently knocks over an important fibre optic cable on a construction site, his employer must pay the victim the full amount of damages and any lost profits.
 However, the employee can only recover a maximum of 4.5 times his average monthly earnings, no matter how high the damage is.

 Tip: Read our articles on the subject of work performance agreements and work performance agreements.
 Find out what to look out for when entering into them and what their advantages are.